-Biology Paper 1 Chemistry Paper 1 Physics Paper 1 What is assessed What is assessed What is assessed Content from any part of the biology section of the specification may be assessed.
-Content from any part of the biology section of the specification may be assessed.
-Content from any part of the biology section of the specification may be assessed.
-How it assessed How it assessed How it assessed Written exam: 1 hour and 45 minutes 100 marks Written exam: 1 hour and 45 minutes 100 marks Written exam: 1 hour and 45 minutes 100 marks Questions Questions Questions Structured and open questions.
-Structured and open questions.
-Structured and open questions.
+Biology Paper 1 Chemistry Paper 1 Physics Paper 1 What is assessed What is assessed What is assessed Content from any part of the Biology curriculum may be assessed.
+Content from any part of the Chemistry curriculum may be assessed.
+Content from any part of the Physics curriculum may be assessed.
+How it assessed How it assessed How it assessed Written exam: 2 hours, 110 marks.
+Written exam: 2 hours, 110 marks.
+Written exam: 2 hours, 110 marks.
+Questions Questions Questions A mix of structured and open-ended questions.
+A combination of structured and open-ended questions.
+Includes both structured and open-ended questions.